dai-shi/connect-prerenderer/README.md

 Options
 -------

-* urlChecker: a function to check if a url should be prerendered.
 * targetGenerator: a function to generate a new one for HTTP request.
+  * urlChecker: an internal function to check if a url should be prerendered.
   * targetPrefix: an internal string used in the default targetGenerator.
   * targetReplacer: an internal function used in the default targetGenerator.
 * timeout: an integer in milliseconds to specify how long it watis to prerender.